Blissfully grabs $3.5 million seed investment to help companies get their SaaS in gear

 Blissfully, a New York City startup that helps companies understand their SaaS usage inside their organizations, announced it has received a $3.5 million seed round.

-The investment was led by by Hummer Winblad Venture Partners.
+The investment was led by Hummer Winblad Venture Partners.
 Hubspot, Founder Collective, and several unnamed pre-seed investors also participated.
 They got a $1.5 million pre-seed investment, bringing the total so far to $5 million, according the company.

 Company co-founder and CEO Ariel Diaz says Blissfully actually helped him and his co-founder solve a problem they were having tracking the SaaS usage at their previous startups.
 Like many companies, they were using spreadsheets to track this information and they found it was untenable as the company grew beyond 30 or 40 people.
 They figured there had to be a better way, so they built one.